Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 Once you have your list ready, it’s time to note down your objectives.
 Having a clear answer to why you are creating the SOP document should be your number one priority.
 Asking yourself questions like “how will this document help the employees?” or “how will the SOP impact our bottom line?” are great starting points.

-For a more granular approach, identify the pain points or challenges your employees face in their day to day and create your SOP around it.
-This gives you a solid “why” to go through all that hard work of creating an SOP and also improves employee’s buy-in in the whole process.
+For a more granular approach, identify the pain points or challenges your employees face in their day-to-day and create your SOP around them.
+This gives you a solid “why” to go through all that hard work of creating an SOP and also improves employees’ buy-in in the whole process.

 Chances are that your organization already has some SOP documents written for past procedures.
 You can refer to those documents as templates and guide your current SOP.